Loading…

 Eric Solis

 Eric Solis is a passionate learner, creator, community advocate and multidisciplinary design professional.
-A proud alumnus of the USC School of Architecture, Eric currently operates as an event producer with Fever and as a freelance design consultant under his own studio & practi...
+A proud alumnus of the USC School of Architecture, Eric currently serves as project lead architect with Mexico City based design firm Vieyra Estudio and as a freelance desig...
 Read More →

 Artists